CodeYourFuture/curriculum/org-cyf-guides/content/contributing/minutes/index.md

 ### ❗Actions

-* [ ] Daniel: Sync with Karen on Piscine dashboard requirements
 * [ ] Sally: Write LOs for ITP Onboarding module
 * [ ] Mitch: Write up a ticket to replace Jest with vanilla Node testing libraries